 We all know about 2D printing, the process of printing on a flat surface in 2D with a traditional printer.
 3D printing is the process creating three dimensional objects from digital files.
 This object is printed layer by layer on a 3D printer.
-3D printing is booming and widely used in the automotive, medical, aviation and even food industry.
-The 3D printing opportunities seem to be endless.
+It is booming and widely used in the automotive, medical, aviation and even food industry.
+The printing opportunities seem to be endless.

 What is 3D printing and how does it work?

 A 3D printer is a printer that prints physical objects, unlike desktop printers which print text and graphics onto paper.

 The main components required for 3D printing are the print head (extruder), the motor and the build platform.
 Instead of ink, 3D-printers use a special plastic which is called filament.
 This filament is wound on a spool and led to the print head.
 The plastic filament is melted, extruded and deposited on the build platform to form the object layer by layer.
 Each layer is melted according to the model sent to the 3D printer.

 A wide range of accessories and spare parts are available, enabling you to enhance, extend and personalize your printer.

 Did you know that